Last updated: 13 Oct 2023

 While there is no doubt that climate change itself threatens the effective enjoyment of various human rights, it is equally important to consider the human rights implications of the measures that are to be implemented to address climate change.
 At its 48th session, the Human Rights Council adopted resolution 48/14, in which it requested the Advisory Committee to conduct a study and to prepare a report, in close cooperation with the Special Rapporteur on the promotion and protection of human rights in the context of climate change, on the impact of new technologies for climate protection on the enjoyment of human rights, and to submit the report to the Council in this session (A/HRC/54/47).

-An interactive dialogue with the Advisory Committee is set to take place on 28 September 2023.
+An interactive dialogue with the Advisory Committee took place on 28 September 2023.

 Biennial panel discussion on youth and human rights: Young people’s engagement with climate change and global environmental decision-making processes